 In addition, having been a member of the United Nations Global Compact since 2011, on 7 March 2018 Assystem signed up to the UN’s Women’s Empowerment Principles” (WEPs), which are a set of seven principles for businesses, offering guidance on how to empower women in the workplace.

-Lastly, in 2019 Assystem scored 87/100 in the Gender Equality Index recently launched by the French government – a result that clearly reflects the Group’s commitment to promoting gender diversity.
+Lastly, in 2020 Assystem scored 87/100 and 99/100 respectively for AEOS and ASC in the Gender Equality Index launched by the French government – a result that clearly reflects the Group’s commitment to promoting gender diversity.

 The #INCREDIBLEWOMEN programme is based on three pillars aimed at raising awareness, promoting the recruitment of women and helping them develop their careers.